-The Dry Spur block has a north-easterly aspect and thin soils particularly at the top of the rows.
-It consistently makes more savoury Tempranillo with dark fruit and fine-grained tannins.
+The Dry Spur block of Tempranillo has a north-easterly aspect and thin soil.
+Consistently more savoury and grainy-textured, the 2017 has roast meats and densely-sweet tannins.

+One of three single-site bottlings of Tempranillo, selected for their distinctive character from within our 9.3Ha vineyard.
 Dry Spur (0.934Ha) was originally planted to merlot in 1999 and has been grafted/replanted to tempranillo since 2009.
 This wine comes from clone D8V12 from the first 0.391Ha of the block.
-The block lies 170 metres to the north of the Rock block and rises 30 metres to 698m elevation with a north-easterly aspect.
+The block lies 170 metres to the north of the Rock block and rises 30m to 698m elevation with a north-easterly aspect.
 Soil depth declines up the slope, being thin and bony at the top.
-Quality from this block has been consistently high in the few years we've harvested it.
-It is slightly earlier ripening with darker fruit flavours and grainy tannins.
+Quality from this block has been consistently high in the few years we’ve harvested it.
+It is slightly earlier-ripening with darker fruit flavours and grainy tannins.